AkshatTukn/interview_prep/README.md

 # interview_prep
-Submissions of leetcode and codeforces solutions since May 27.
+Submissions of leetcode and codeforces solutions since May.